curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 "But surely just running experiments isn't real business impact.
 How do we really know if the scientists are doing anything useful?"

 Kat was excited, said,
 "Ha, yes!
 That's exactly how you should be thinking.
-You need to keep one eye on doing cool stuff and the other eye on whether the things you're supporting are going anywhere - remember how AI cars and roads were cool, but by the time they worked, the premise of moving people like that stopped making sense?
-Anyways, new topic.
+You need to keep one eye on doing cool stuff and the other eye on whether the things you're supporting are going anywhere - remember how AI cars and roads were cool, but by the time they worked, the premise of moving people around like that stopped making sense?
+Anyways, there’s another topic I wanted to get through.
 How are your simulations doing?"

 Dan said,
 "Pretty good.
 My favourite species of entropy arrows of time, U2020, are coasting along.
 I've been observing them carefully.
 It's pretty cool, the cycles they go through.
 Then the cycles of cycles.
 Then the cycles of cycles of cycles."